webgme/webgme/docs/introduction/scope.rst

 that's fine.
 It will also explain what these are.

 The tutorial will go through all steps needed to host your own deployment, create your own meta-model, implement interpreters and customize the visualization.
-In order to give you an idea of how all these things play a roll in a Design Studio, these steps will be illustrated through an example of a simple electrical circuit domain.
+In order to give you an idea of how all these things play a role in a Design Studio, these steps will be illustrated through an example of a simple electrical circuit domain.
 In short we will:

 * Create a meta-model suitable for modeling electrical circuits